Tag Archives: Omar Sharif

 Grade: A

-Doctor Zhivago is a great film to watch on a cold winter night or throughout the crisp winter or holiday season.
+Doctor Zhivago (1965) is a great film to watch on a cold night or throughout the crisp winter or holiday season.

 Of course, the story is also a goldmine as a sprawling decades-long love story unfolds amid the ravages of the bloody Bolshevik Revolution.

-The film is set in the bitter cold of Russia (though in reality all scenes were shot in Spain) and the bitterness of the cold climate and the war are mixed perfectly with a doomed love story set against the backdrop of the many battles and wartime effects.
+The film is set in the bitter cold of Russia (though in reality all scenes were shot in Spain) and the bitterness of the cold climate and the war mix with a doomed love story set against the backdrop of the many battles and wartime effects.

-Nearly all sequences are set in the winter so that the blustery and icy effects are nestled magnificently against numerous scenes of cozy, candlelit cabins or more extravagant glowing surroundings.
+Nearly all sequences are set in the winter and the blustery and icy effects are nestled against numerous scenes of cozy, candlelit cabins or more extravagant glowing surroundings.

 A large-screen television or a cinema is simply a must to watch this film as it is epic on the grandest scale.